MTPruett-DevOps/pages/src/posts/setups/Azure_Terraform_Agent.md

 ## Final Notes

-- **Security:** This approach keeps us from having to store our Terraform Cloud Agent token in plain text on disk, by retrieving it securely from Azure Key Vault at runtime using managed identity.
+- **Security:** This approach keeps us from having to store our Terraform Cloud Agent token in plain text, by retrieving it securely from Azure Key Vault at runtime using managed identity.
 - **Temporary:** This setup is meant as a bridge while we move to AKS + Helm for full automation and scalability.
 - **Clean up:** When you no longer need the VM-based agent, simply stop and disable the systemd service, or delete the VM.